 HUD [On/Off] [Configure]

 Oh, cool.
 That will be handy.
-Rain thought, passing his hand through the panel.
+He reached out to touch the panel.
 It tingled slightly but didn't have the resistance of the other menus and his hand passed right through.
 Also, crap, I'm gonna run out of stamina if we keep going like this.
 I started at 200 yesterday.
 Does it come back?
 It has to, otherwise, what was the point of... shit, what were the damn stats again?
 Character... damn it, ummm Attributes.

 Richmond Rain Stroudwater